adept-dm/adept-wiki/The-Adept-project.md

 ## Vision ##
-Adept should always strive to a dependency management system which is:
+Adept should always strive to be a dependency management system which is:

-1. *fast*
+1. *FAST*
-2. *predicable*
+2. *PREDICABLE*
-3. *debuggable*
+3. *DEBUGGABLE*

 ## Scope ##